chiomh/CGMV_prestamos/README.md

 ## Replicating the results in the paper

 ### Figure 2: Quantiles of Log Earnings Over Life-Cycle
-To compare empirical and simulated earnings ditribution, run simulations/figure2.m with the appropriate paths.
+To compare empirical and simulated earnings ditribution, run simulations/figure2.m.

 ### Figures 3-8 and Table 4: Main Results
 To replicate main results in the paper, run all codes in folder stata.
-In particular 3_make_graphs creates the graphs after the loan laboratory has been calculated in loan_lab.
+In particular 3_output_results creates the graphs after the loan laboratory has been calculated in loan_lab.
+Case_s3_e4.dta is provided in stata/output and it is the output of 2_loan_lab.
 2_loan_lab is pretty slow.

 ### Table 3: Quality
-Turn global parameter "qualityadj = 1" and rerun codes in stata.
+Turn global parameter "qualityadj = 1" in 2_loan_lab to create Case_s3_e4_q.dta and rerun codes in stata.
+The output is Case_s3_e4_q.dta, which is also provided in stata/output.
+Then flagging makequality=1 in 3_output_results generates Table3.